Nicolasharibol/song_recommender_final/README.md

 • Retained 9 features essential for the machine learning project, as other features were deemed unnecessary.

-• Applied Standard Scaler in the "audio features curated" dataset, ensuring each contributes equally to the analysis.
+• Applied Standard Scaler in the audio features curated dataset, ensuring each contributes equally to the analysis.

 # 💡 Machine Learning Approach:

-• Used K-Means Clustering to group songs into distinct clusters based on audio feature similarities, naming them to reflect varied moods and styles like pop, ambient, and acoustic chill.
+• Used K-Means Clustering to group songs into distinct clusters based on audio feature similarities, naming them to reflect varied moods and styles.

-• The Silhouette Score helped evaluate cluster separation, with higher scores indicating clearer clusters.
+• Used Silhouette Score to help evaluate cluster separation, with higher scores indicating clearer or coherent clusters.

 # ⚙️ System Integration: